-Prerequisite: ACC 101 and 102
+Prerequisite: ACC 101 or Junior Standing

 An examination of tax laws and regulations in relation to their underlying principles.
 A further study is included of the federal income tax for individuals and the preparation of the individual's income tax return.
 Problems in determining income tax for individuals are discussed.